immutable/imx-core-sdk-csharp/README.md

 # Immutable Core SDK C#

-The Immutable Core SDK C# provides convenient access to the Immutable X API and Ethereum smart contracts for applications written on the Immutable X platform.
+The Immutable Core SDK C# provides convenient access to the ImmutableX API and Ethereum smart contracts for applications written on the ImmutableX platform.

 Currently, this SDK supports interactions with our application-specific rollup based on StarkWare's [StarkEx](https://starkware.co/starkex/).
 In the future, when we start supporting other rollups, this SDK will also provide access to those.

 ## Documentation

-See the [Developer Home](https://docs.x.immutable.com/) for general information on building on Immutable X.
+See the [Developer Home](https://docs.x.immutable.com/) for general information on building on ImmutableX.

 * Getting started, see [Developer Docs](https://docs.x.immutable.com/docs/welcome/)
 * See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.